 Rationale: Above edits continue differentiation between all remote voting options and vote by mail with paper ballots made as accessible as possible.
-Edits also acknowledge electronic remote voting is the only way to provide accessible ballot marking, verification and casting for many voters with disabilities.
+Edits also acknowledge electronic remote voting is the only way to provide accessible ballot marking, verification, and casting for many voters with disabilities.

-Line 1124-1128: Allow ALL voters to request to vote by mail when they register AND ALLOW VOTERS WITH PRINT DISABILITIES TO REQUEST ACCESSIBLE REMOTE VOTING WHEN THEY REGISTER.
-For example, states may expand use of the Federal Post Card Application for UOCAVA voters to voters with disabilities, allowing . . .
+Lines 1124-1128: Allow ALL voters to request to vote by mail when they register, AND ALLOW VOTERS WITH PRINT DISABILITIES TO REQUEST ACCESSIBLE REMOTE VOTING WHEN THEY REGISTER.
+[For example, states may expand use of the Federal Post Card Application for UOCAVA voters to voters with disabilities,] allowing voters with disabilities to register and request a ballot at the same time.
+Coupling these processes would also allow voters to update their information and preferences more easily for [vote by mail.]
+REMOTE VOTING.

-Rationale: Continues differentiation described previously.
-This online form appears to be missing some field tags so unsure of the level of accessibility.
-Regardless, once completed it must be printed out, signed and returned by mail so even if it is accessible for electronic marking, it is inaccessible once it is printed and has the same access barriers as paper vote by mail ballots.
-Unsure if that is a great example of something states should be emulating without a fully accessible example also provided.
-NOTE: Accessibility convention is to hyperlink the text that describes the URL rather than having the actual URL in a document, thus the linked "online form" text above rather than the URL in footnote 91.
+Rationale: The edits above continue to reflect that remote voting is broader than mailed paper ballots.
+Additionally, the Federal Post Card Application for UOCAVA must be printed, signed, and returned by mail once completed.
+Essentially, it is inaccessible once it is printed and has the same access barriers as paper vote by mail ballots.
+NOTE: Accessibility convention is to hyperlink the text that describes the URL rather than having the actual URL in a document, thus the linked "Federal Post Card Application for UOCAVA" text above rather than the URL in footnote 91.